PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-12 05:42:11
+Last updated: 2024-04-12 05:43:18
-Random Quote: Honey, don't you think the little rocks would hurt your nose, if you're trying to snort crack?
-I think you mean coke. - Piper Chapman
+Random Quote: Do it.
+If you ever want to see these boobs again, crawl, you son of a me. - Lily Aldrin